 To learn more about these printers and other printers that print high-quality art prints, visit 6 Best Printers For Printing Fine Art Prints.

-The best paper to use for your fine art giclee prints is an acid-free cotton rag, matte, or canvas.
-These different paper types have different textures and colors and produce museum-quality prints as long as they are printed with archival ink and fine art printers like Epson.
+The best paper for your fine art giclee prints is acid-free cotton rag paper, watercolor paper, or canvas.
+These paper types have different textures and colors and produce museum-quality prints as long as they are printed with archival ink and fine art printers like Epson.

 If an acidic product comes into contact with the paper, photos, textiles, or other similar items, the acid can migrate, causing permanent damage and decay.
 This is why it is so essential to use good quality acid-free and archival materials (Source: The Memories & Nostalgia Collection)